-Attention, Super Troopers and Dancing Queens!
+Attention, Super Troopers and Dancing Queens.
 Mamma Mia! broke the mould when it premiered in London's West End in 1999, ushering in a new era of jukebox musicals.
 As we find ourselves back in hard times, why not let Meryl Streep, Amanda Seyfried, Julie Walters, Christine Baranski and co. put a smile back on your faces with this Greek island-based romp set to those eternally catchy tunes of ABBA?

 Why not "Seize the Day" and check out Disney's 1992 movie musical Newsies?
 Although it was considered a box office flop at the time, Newsies would gain a large cult following that ultimately served as a catalyst for the much-loved 2012 Broadway musical.
-That production would also earn composer Alan Menken his first (and long overdue) Tony Award!
+That production would also earn composer Alan Menken his first Tony Award.
 Inspired by the Newsboys' strike of 1899 in New York City, the film stars a young Christian Bale as Jack Kelly, the poster boy and leader of the strike.